-WSDOT is obligated to provide the Forest Service an opportunity to review any Applications for Utility Permit or Franchise that fall within Forest Service lands.
+WSDOT is obligated to provide the Forest Service an opportunity to review any Utility Accommodation Applications that fall within Forest Service lands.
 Refer to Figure 500-1 for Forest Service boundary intersections on state highways.

-Under the terms of the MOU (above), the Forest Service has 30 days from the receipt of the draft Application for Utility Permit or Franchise (see Appendix B) to comment on the proposed installation, with a recommendation for approval or reasons for denial of the utility installation request.
+Under the terms of the MOU (above), the Forest Service has 30 days from the receipt of the draft Utility Accommodation Application (see Appendix B) to comment on the proposed installation, with a recommendation for approval or reasons for denial of the utility installation request.
 After 30 days, if WSDOT has received no comment from the Forest Service, the department may grant the utility installation request.